jdrp/tmux-workspace/README.md

 ```

 The Rust program should not rely on a single shell string if it can avoid it.
 It should call `tmux` through `std::process::Command`.

+Current status: implemented.

+Behavior:

+- reads the workspace TOML
+- checks that `tmux` exists
+- checks whether the target session already exists
+- creates the session if needed
+- creates the configured windows
+- uses the workspace root as the tmux working directory
+- switches to the session when already inside tmux
+- attaches to the session when outside tmux

 ## Proposed config directory